AlessioSpallino/eficode_weatherapp/README.md

 # Weatherapp

+This weatherapp shows to the user the weather condition in a particular place.
+The user has 3 ways to request the weather conditions:
+* Click on the map
+* Write the City/town name on the search bar
+* Drag and drop the pin on the map

+This was my first project using React and Nodejs.

 ## TASKs DONE (I've added extra features)

 There are a few things you must do to get the app up and running.
 After that there are a few things you can do to make it better.